AnthonyThomahawk/MagicPaste/README.md

 up for minutes.
 Comparison is constant-time, and the session cookie is a 24-byte `SecureRandom` token rather than the PIN itself.

-What that does *not* protect against: someone on the network who can watch the traffic.
+**What that does *not* protect against: someone on the network who can watch the traffic.
 This is plain HTTP, so the PIN, the session cookie and everything served travel in the clear.
-Treat it as a lock on the door of a network you already trust, not as protection on a hostile or public one.
+Treat it as a lock on the door of a network you already trust, not as protection on a hostile or public one.**

-**With the file manager on, that PIN guards your files, not a text snippet.**
-Four digits and an unencrypted connection are a reasonable trade for a clipboard;
-they are a thin defence for every photo and document on the phone, and delete is recursive and irreversible.
-Start sharing only on networks you trust, and stop it when you are done — stopping also invalidates every session.
+*There are plans in the future to add encryption.*

 **Nothing can address a file outside the shared root.** Two independent defences, because path traversal is the failure mode this feature would have. `VirtualPath`